 I think I speak for many toddler moms out there when I say that trying to get your toddler to eat vegetables is hard work!
 I remember when my daughter was just starting to eat solid foods and she loved spinach, broccoli and carrot purees – it was glorious!
 Right as I got overly confident in her vegetable eating abilities, she became a toddler with preferences, and a certain ‘tude against all veggies!
 I did NOT see that one coming.
 Now, I’ve made it my personal mission to hide as many vegetables as I can into other foods that she will eat – smoothies, muffins, sandwiches, etc.

 A few months ago one of my fellow mommy friends, Ashley, sent me this Spinach + Banana Healthy Breakfast Muffins Recipe for Toddlers.
-I knew if this recipe came from Ashley that it HAD to be good (and nutritious) so we gave it a go and it has become a breakfast staple in our household ever since.
+Ashley is great in the kitchen and I knew if this recipe came from her that it HAD to be good (and nutritious) so we gave it a go and it has become a breakfast staple in our household ever since.

 These Spinach and Banana Breakfast Muffins are REALLY good – like TOO good…like, Mommy might eat 35 muffins this morning good.
 But they’re packed with spinach and contain low sugar so it serves as a guilt-free and perfect grab ‘n go breakfast for the whole family!